MicrosoftDocs/architecture-center/docs/example-scenario/networking/split-brain-dns-hosting-content.md

 Teams that manage workloads often rely on fully qualified domain names (FQDNs) for client access, which is typically combined with Transport Layer Security (TLS) Server Name Indication (SNI).
-However, when users can access a workload from the public internet and enterprise users can access a workload internally, the routing to the application can follow distinct paths and might receive various levels of security or quality of service (QoS).
+However, when users access a workload from the public internet and enterprise users access a workload internally, the routing to the application might follow fixed paths and have various levels of security or quality of service (QoS).

-This architecture demonstrates an approach to differentiate traffic treatment based on the Domain Name System (DNS) and whether the client originates from the internet or the corporate network.
+This architecture demonstrates an approach to differentiate traffic treatment based on the Domain Name System (DNS) and whether the client originates from the internet or a corporate network.

 ## Architecture